ansys/pyansys-protos-generator/README.rst

 Usage
 -----
+Once installed, this package can be run directly from the command line with:

 .. code::

-   python -m ansys-tools-protos-generator <directory-containing-protosfiles>
+   python -m ansys.tools.protos_generator <directory-containing-protosfiles>

-The ``protos-samples`` directory contains a simple sample service containing the following directory structure:
+The ``protos-samples`` directory contains a simple sample service containing the following directory structure.

 ::